gigalixir/gigalixir-cli/docs/source/main.rst

 How do I specify which buildpacks I want to use?
 ================================================

 Normally, the buildpack you need is auto-detected for you, but in some cases, you may want to specify which buildpacks you want to use.
 To do this, create a :bash:`.buildpacks` file and list each buildpack you want to use.
-For example, the default buildpacks for elixir apps would look like this
+For example, the default buildpacks for elixir apps using distillery would look like this

 .. code-block:: bash